next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 **Plugins**

 All extensions of MathJax are loaded automatically.
 For example, `mhchem` is a tool for writing beautiful chemical equations easily.
 It implements the `\ce` and `\pu` chemical equation macros of the LaTeX mhchem package.
-More infomation: [MathJax/mhchem Manual](https://mhchem.github.io/MathJax-mhchem/).
+More information: [MathJax/mhchem Manual](https://mhchem.github.io/MathJax-mhchem/).
 <!-- endtab -->

 <!-- tab KaTeX -->